We’re ready to welcome you back!

 6. DESIGNATED HOURS FOR HIGH-RISK VISITORS

 If you consider yourself high-risk due to age (65+) or a medical condition, our museums have designated times for you to visit us.
 At Carnegie Museums of Art and Natural History: Wednesdays, 10 a.m.-Noon.
 Starting Dec.
 2 at Carnegie Science Center, Wednesdays: 10 a.m.–Noon.
-At The Andy Warhol Museum, Tuesdays, 10 a.m.-Noon.
+At The Andy Warhol Museum, Mondays, 10 a.m.-Noon.